swill215/hydro/README.md

 This is a simple relay control system for a Raspberry Pi.
 Currently configured for 8 relays (8 GPIO pins).
 One pin per relay.

+Refer to [pinout.xyz](https://pinout.xyz) for which pins to connect to.

 ### Default Pin Configuration:
 - Relay 1: BCM Pin 17 (Board Pin 11)
 - Relay 2: BCM Pin 27 (Board Pin 13)